 Directors & Staff

-Brad Rees, Department Chair, Visual and Performing Arts Department, conducts University Choirs, directs the award-winning a cappella ensemble Up in the Air, and teaches voice, music theory, music production & engineering, and music business.
+Brad Rees, Executive Director of Arts Programs, conducts University Choirs, directs the award-winning a cappella ensemble Up in the Air, and teaches voice, music theory, music production & engineering, and music business.
 A leader in contemporary a cappella and vocal jazz education for two decades, Brad has served as the Assistant Director of Jazz Studies at the University of Northern Colorado, on the faculty at Iowa's School for Music Vocations, and on the jazz faculty at Bowling Green State University.
 A frequent clinician at vocal music festivals across the US and Canada, he is a regular judge for ICCA, ICHSA and show choir competitions throughout the Midwest, and has served on the faculty of Halewyn Jazz Workshop in Belgium and many other summer workshops and camps.
 His ensembles have appeared across the United States and Canada, at the Salzburg Music Festival in Austria, at the United Nations in New York and Geneva, and on tour in the Republic of China, Germany, the Czech Republic, and South Africa.
 His choirs have also performed on several national TV broadcasts.
 His own performing credits include appearances with Ben Folds, Bobby McFerrin’s Voicestra, Joe Williams, George Shearing, African gospel artist Rebecca Malope, and others.
 He sang with the Grammy-nominated vocal jazz quintet, The Axidentals, with Phil Mattson’s Voices, and in residence at the Smithsonian Institution.
 Brad is currently in the dissertation process towards a DMA from Boston University, received a Master of Music degree in Choral Conducting from the University of Northern Colorado, and holds degrees in music and public relations from George Mason University in Virginia.
 He has served in leadership positions for the Ohio chapters of IAJE and ACDA, and his compositions and arrangements are available through UNC Jazz Press.
 A native of Worcester, MA, Brad is an avid Red Sox fan.
 He lives in Tiffin with his wife, Ali, and children Noah and Brynn.
 Contact: email@example.com

 Nathan Santos serves as Director of Commercial Music (Instrumental), Instructor of Music, and instructor of bass, guitar, strings and keyboard, as well as director of the TU Dragon Big Band and several other ensembles.
 An accomplished classical, jazz and rock bass player and teacher, Nathan has served on the faculty of Penn State University, University of Pittsburgh-Johnstown, Indiana University of Pennsylvania, and St. Francis University (PA).
 A multi-instrumentalist and classical and jazz vocalist, and active performer for three decades, he has shared the stage with Bernadette Peters, Joe Morello, Sherryl Milnes, Lou Christie, John Blake, Jr., George Young, Bruce Hornsby, Olivia Newton-John, Andy Narell, Dave Samuels, Carrie Tillis, Five By Design, and many others.
 He has also appeared on many recordings representing a wide range of styles.
 He served as principal bassist with the Johnstown Symphony and Altoona Symphony, and a member of the Chamber Orchestra of the Alleghenies and the Westmoreland Symphony.
 He was also a member of the Jazz in Your Face Big Band, the vocal jazz quintet White Noise, rock bands Acousticity and Soy Bomb, and countless other groups.
 His classical, jazz and commercial compositions and arrangements have been performed by the Pittsburgh Symphony Orchestra, Pittsburgh Public Theatre, and many of his own pro and student ensembles.
 Nathan holds a MM in Jazz Performance from the University of Miami (FL), and a bachelor’s degree from Wilkes University (PA).
 Nathan and his wife Kristen have two children, Ross and Ariana.
 For more information, please visit www.nathansantos.com.
 Contact: firstname.lastname@example.org.

 J Rawls serves as Visiting Instructor of Hip Hop & Music Business at Tiffin University, where he teaches music industry courses, coaches hip hop performers, teaches turntablism and beatmaking, and presents regular workshops on music industry topics.
 Known for his work with Black Star, a hip hop group comprised of Mos Def and Talib Kweli, Rawls contributed production on “Brown Skin Lady” and “Yo, Yeah,” which placed him on the map among independent hip hop producers.
 The album Mos Def & Talib Kweli Are Black Star did was acclaimed as one of the best albums of 1998 and was a major force in the late-1990s underground hip hop explosion.
 Rawls has also worked with Dose One, Beastie Boyz, Slum Village, El Da Sensei, Count Bass D, Grand Agent, 9th Wonder, J-Live, Us3, and Moka Only.
 Rawls has released three solo albums, and contributed to or produced dozens of others, having worked with J-Live, Aloe Blacc, Eric Robertson, Dudley Perkins, and many others.
 He is one-half of the duo The Lone Catalysts, with emcee J. Sands, having released four albums together.
 Fusing jazz and hip hop, his 2006 work with The Liquid Crystal Project led to national acclaim for his collaboration with B-Jazz, Shaun Scott, B Chapman and Selah and their tribute to the legendary producer J Dilla.
 His Columbus-based production company and record label continues to make an impact in the national hip hop scene, and he is in high demand as a DJ for top clubs and private functions around the country.
-Rawls holds a bachelor’s degree in business from the University of Cincinnati, a master’s degree in education from Ashland University, and is pursuing a doctorate in higher education administration from Ohio University.
+Rawls holds a bachelor’s degree in business from the University of Cincinnati, a master’s degree in education from Ashland University, and a doctorate in education from Ohio University.
 Contact: JRawls@tiffin.edu

 Mike Hampp serves as Assistant Director of the TU Marching Band and instructor of low brass.
 For 35 years he served as a music educator in the Tiffin City public schools, directing the Tiffin Columbian HS marching band, concert band, brass choir, jazz band and pep band.
 He holds a bachelor’s degree in music education from Kent State University, and did graduate work in music education at Bowling Green State University.
 Mike served as low brass instructor at Heidelberg College, where he also conducted the Brass Choir and Madrigal Brass.
 He also served as choir director at Trinity United Church of Christ for 14 years, as a frequent judge of marching band competitions around the state, and played with the Akron Symphony and numerous community orchestras and bands.
 He performs with several regional Brass Quintets and Erie County Chapter of The Ohio State University Marching Band.

 Cynthia Snyder Ramsdell serves as adjunct instructor of piano at Tiffin University.
 An active collaborative pianist, she accompanies a variety of choirs and musical theater productions around the community.
 She also coordinates the community music program at Heidelberg University, and regularly serves as pianist for performances at Columbian High School, Calvert High School, and The Ritz Theatre.
 She received her bachelor’s and master’s degrees in music education from Bowling Green State University, was formerly a staff accompanist at the University of Central Arkansas, and has been a music teacher in private and public schools in Pennsylvania.
-She and her husband Greg serve on the praise team at The Journey Church .
+She and her husband Greg serve on the praise team at The Journey Church.

 Teresa (Terry) Collins, Ph.D, Professor of English, teaches honors music courses.
 She holds a PhD in Music Education from New York University, a Master of Music and Bachelor of Music degree from Georgia State University, and a bachelor's degree from The University of Findlay.
 For twenty-five years prior to joining the TU faculty in 2005, Dr. Collins served as a U.S. Army bandsman at installations throughout the United States, Europe, and Asia.
 She also has the distinction of being the first woman to integrate the Military Band Program.
 For the past several years she has worked as a classroom teacher in both music K-12, English 6-12, and as an adjunct lecturer at the University of Maryland, Central Texas College, Tabernacle Baptist Bible College & Seminary, and Old Dominion University.
 Contact: CollinsT@tiffin.edu